 Proof of driving experience

 You can provide proof of driving experience in the form of a driver abstract.

 If you would like to see if you qualify for a discount with the Safe Driver Recognition program, you will require a claims history letter from your previous auto insurer.

 Unless you can prove more than 2 years driving experience (other than as a learner) in your previous jurisdiction, you'll be considered a new driver.
 New drivers will be entered into the appropriate stage of the Graduated Driver's Licensing program, determined by the length of driving experience from the previous jurisdiction.

 Regardless of driving experience, you may only be eligible for a graduated driver's licence.
 However, the Graduated Driver's Licensing program learning period and education requirement may be waived if you:

 - prove more than 2 years of driving experience

 - prove more than 2 years of full Class 5 (or equivalent) driving experience

 If your licence is not written in French or English, we recommend an International Driving Permit.
 This permit is something you get before you leave your home country.
-If you don't have an International Driving Permit, you should have an official translation of your out of country driver's licence completed (by either the Open Door Society or a Professional Entity) and carry this translation with you in the event you are asked to produce proof of driving authority by a peace officer in Saskatchewan.
+If you don't have an International Driving Permit, you should have an official translation of your out of country driver's licence completed (for a fee, by either the Open Door Society or a professional entity) and carry this translation with you in the event you are asked to produce proof of driving authority by a peace officer in Saskatchewan.